 - feeling sick

-- chest pain
+- chest pain or tightness

-- feeling short of breath
+- shortness of breath

 - feeling dizzy

-- feeling detached from reality.
+- feeling detached from reality

-Anxiety and panic attacks
+Causes of panic attacks

 Panic attack treatment